Rkumar2109/sales_pizza_sql/README.md

 🍕 BAAP OF PIZZA – SQL Sales Analysis Project

 📌 Overview:-
-Welcome to BAAP OF PIZZA, a comprehensive SQL-based data analysis project that explores pizza sales data to uncover trends, customer preferences, and business-driving insights.
-This project uses a structured set of SQL queries ranging from basic to advanced to extract meaningful information from raw sales data.
+Welcome to BAAP OF PIZZA
+This is a SQL-based analysis project where I explored pizza sales data to find useful insights like most ordered pizzas, best-selling sizes, and peak order times.
+The project is divided into basic, intermediate, and advanced SQL query levels.